Tewodross Melchishua Williams, Associate Professor & Program Coordinator, VCDMA

 His current research and interests include: product and industrial design, sustainable design, branding, hip-hop studies, visual culture, afrofuturism, science fiction, video projection design, 4K/HD, 3D/4D, projection mapping, filmmaking, animation and motion graphics.
 He does this through his film and digital media studio collective Visual Jazz, located in the Gateway Media Arts Lab located in Mount Rainier, just in the Gateway Arts district of Prince George's County.

 Currently, he serves as an associate professor and program coordinator of visual communication and digital media arts program (VCDMA) and teaches courses in animation, motion graphics, cinematography, new media, hip-hop studies and contemporary (underground) art/design.
-He is a proud member of AIGA (DC Chapter), Creative Edge Collaborative of Prince George's County and Kappa Alpha Psi Fraternity, Inc. and of The Universal Zulu Nation (DMV Chapter).
+He is a proud member of AIGA (DC Chapter), Creative Edge Collaborative of Prince George's County and Kappa Alpha Psi Fraternity, Inc.

 VCDM 419 Portfolio Review and Assessment II

 VCDM 408 Visual Culture